Gabryx412-coder/KitPvP-Core/README.md

-# KitPvP Core - Recode Edition
+# KitPvP Core - Recode Edition by Gabryx412-coder

-A fully re-coded and enhanced KitPvP plugin for Minecraft servers.
-This project is based on the original (unfinished) core developed by damt for RefineDevelopment, now open-sourced and fully reworked to meet modern standards and performance expectations.
+A fully re-coded and enhanced KitPvP plugin for Minecraft servers, developed and maintained by **Gabryx412-coder**.
+This project revives and modernizes an old, unfinished core, bringing performance, flexibility, and a clean architecture.

 ---